gkishard-workingboy/os_org_work/lab3/readme.txt

 a min heap.
 When it reads EOF, the library function will return -1 and it stops reading.

-Then it repeatedly extracts the minimum <int, char *> pair from the min heap and prints it to the socket file stream until it the heap is empty and no more pair could be extracted.
-The program has been successfully executed and returns 0 to indicate success.
+Then it repeatedly extracts the minimum <int, char *> pair from the min heap and prints it to the socket file stream then free the <int, char *> pair until it the heap is empty and no more pair could be extracted.
+The program has now been successfully executed and returns 0 to indicate success.

 ## Build Instructions
 Run `make` to build `server` and `client`.
+Run `make server` to build `server` only.
+Run `make client` to build `client` only.
 Run `make clean` to clean.

 ## Testing and Evaluation